 Businesses come and go, open and close, move or change names all the time.
-One thing that has remained constant for the past 20 years in Austin is Picket Fences Baby & Maternity on 34th Street.
+One thing that has remained constant for the past 25 years in Austin is Picket Fences Baby & Big Kids on 34th Street.

-Owning a baby and maternity store was never in the plan for Kathryn Kenjura.
+Owning a children’s boutique was never in the plan for Kathryn Kenjura Hall.
 As a pharmacy student at UT, she had a career all mapped out.
-Then, while looking for a part time job to help with tuition, she stumbled across Picket Fences.
+Then, while looking for a part time job, she turned to Picket Fences.
 At first it was just a job.
 But as Kathryn became more involved with the store, she discovered talents and interests she never knew she possessed.

 Picket Fences became a creative outlet for her as she fell in love with designing nurseries, matching fabrics and colors, putting together bedding, and seeing how happy it made new mothers.
 Kathryn realized that being a pharmacist wasn’t going to fulfill the artistic spark that had been kindled.